Seven Principles That Fundamentally Alter How Christians See the World

 Pray in your families unto the Father, always in my name, that your wives and your children may be blessed.

-Genesis 1:28multiplying and replenishing the earth
+Genesis 1:28 – multiplying and replenishing the earth

-7 – hope in trials
+7 – hope and forgiveness

 God will protect us during our trials: (Psalm 91John 16:33Mosiah 24:14Alma 36:3Helaman 5:12Isaiah 40:29-31)